christavanijzendoorn/JAT/docs/Gettingstarted.rst

   $ git clone https://github.com/christavanijzendoorn/JAT.git

 Open anaconda prompt and activate the environment you created or want to use (are you not able to follow?
 Go to :doc:`Help`).
 The JAT requires Python 3.7 and is not compatible with Python 3.8, so make sure to use the right version in your environment.
+As of March 2025, a nopybeach branch of the JAT is available that is compatible with python 3.12 (https://github.com/christavanijzendoorn/JAT/tree/nopybeach).
+Use of this branch is recommended!
+It does not support the functionalities that depend on pybeach, which is fine for most applications.

 Navigate to the directory where the Jarkus Ananlysis Toolbox is located and the `setup.py` file is present.
 Use the following command to install the JAT::